silverstar194/HTMLAI-RNN/README.md

 Min-Batches of 50

-I trained on AWS p2.xlarge instances with GPUs (NVIDIA K80 GPUs) even with the GPUs I had to break full ~5000 website dataset into half to complete training in a reasonble amount of time (~6 hours per model).
+I trained on AWS p2.xlarge instances with GPUs (NVIDIA K80 GPUs).
+Even with the GPUs I had to break full ~5000 website dataset into half to complete training in a reasonble amount of time (~6 hours per model).
 I had one model for HTML and one for CSS.

 Used AMI image: ami-c79b7eac (See https://github.com/brotchie/torch-ubuntu-gpu-ec2-install)
 Also install dependencies specified by torch-rnn